1000-976-Great Vocals

 Writer/Composer: Al Green / Mabon “Teenie” Hodges (1973)

-Al Green’s masterpiece is re-invented here, and Annie takes the vocals to the MOON and back in this searing delivery where the “River” is destination.
+Al Green’s masterpiece is re-invented here, and Annie takes the vocals to the MOON and back in this searing delivery where the “River” is the destination.

 983. SHINING STAR (1980)